navipartner/docs/content/en/docs/retail/pos_processes/how-to/digital_receipts/index.md

 ---

 Digital receipts are a virtual replacement for printed receipts, which reduce the length of the payment path, speed up the process of issuing receipts, and provide a more convenient assurance for warranty or return purposes.

-You can use Fiskaly API to generate digital receipts after POS sales have been concluded.
+{{< alert icon="📝" text="Fiskaly API works in the background to support generating of digital receipts after POS sales have been concluded."/>}}

+To set up digital receipts, make sure the prerequisites are met, and follow the provided steps:

 ## Prerequisites in Fiskaly Dashboard